Victoria's scleroderma and lung cancer compensation change

 Roger and Shine Lawyers’ team of Dust Disease compensation experts possess significant experience in handling silicosis and silica-related disease claims.
 Recognised as the leading dust disease lawyers by industry groups including Doyles Guide, they have helped countless workers to access justice and compensation.

 If you or a loved one has silicosis, silica-induced scleroderma or silica-induced lung cancer, we may be able to assist you access your legal entitlements.

-If you have questions about the claim process or your legal rights, please contact us online to arrange a free, no-obligation chat with one of our Dust Disease experts.
+If you have questions about the claim process or your legal rights, please contact us online to arrange non-obligation chat with one of our Dust Disease experts.

 We’re here to make the claims process as simple and stress-free as possible.